 Other methods to prevent pregnancy use the same hormones, but these hormones are released slowly over time.

-It takes about a minute to insert the rod, which is done using a local numbing medicine in a doctor's office.
-It can stay in place for 3 years, but it can be removed at any time.
-Removal usually only takes a few minutes.
+It takes about a minute to insert the rod, which is done using a numbing medicine in a doctor's office.
+The rod can stay in place for 3 years, but it can be removed at any time.
+Removal usually takes only a few minutes.

 After the implant has been inserted:

 Progestin implants work better than birth control pills to prevent pregnancy.
-In any 1 year, only 1 out of 100 women who uses these implants is likely to get pregnant.
+In any one year, only 1 out of every 100 women who use these implants is likely to get pregnant.

-Your regular menstrual cycles should return within 3 or 4 weeks after these implants are removed.
+Your regular menstrual cycles should return within 3 - 4 weeks after these implants are removed.